amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-amazon-s3-bucket-name-start

+Required.
 The name of the Amazon S3 bucket.

 .. credential-amazon-s3-bucket-name-end